AzadehJafariML/MarmoMind/README.md

-MarmoMind: AI Agent designed and built by Azadeh Jafari (jfr.azadeh@gmail.com) for the Everling Lab, Centre for Functional and Metabolic Mapping, University of Western Ontario.
+MarmoMind: AI Agent designed and built by Azadeh Jafari (jfr.azadeh@gmail.com) regarding the processing pipeline performed in the Everling Lab, Centre for Functional and Metabolic Mapping, University of
+Western Ontario.
 Created May 2026.

 # MarmoMind